stepas-toliautas/enccs-instructor-training/content/teaching-strategies.md

   rewards learners for sharing vulnerable information.
 Formative assessments can pinpoint misunderstandings.
 When learners see that others are confused, they are more likely to share their own uncertainties.

+**Any questions?**

+A well-intended move that can go wrong is the call for questions.
+An instructor may accidentally dismiss learner confusion by asking for questions in a way that reveals that they do not actually expect that anyone will have them.

+Instead of asking "Does anyone have any questions?" and then quickly moving on, consider asking instead "What questions do you have?" and leaving a good pause for consideration.
+This establishes an expectation that people will, indeed, have questions, and should challenge themselves to formulate them.

 **Do no harm!**

 Here are a few things you should not do in your workshop:

 - Talk contemptuously or with scorn about any tool or practice, or the people who use them.